 CEBC is governed by an elected Board of Directors serving three year terms on a staggered roster basis.
 Board strategy and directions are executed by an Executive Director and Association staff.

-Very significant and valuable contributions to the Association’s success are made by membership volunteer activities in our nine operating committees: Conference, First Nations, Hydro, Market, Public Affairs, Regulatory, Thermal, Transmission and Wind.
+Very significant and valuable contributions to the Association’s success are made by membership volunteer activities in our operating committees: Conference, Operations, Market, Regulatory, Solar, Wind, and Hydro.

 Vision, Mission, and Values